nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="findUserById"></a>
 # **findUserById**
-> SingleUserLookupResponse findUserById(id, expansions, tweetFields, userFields)
+> SingleUserLookupResponseEntity findUserById(id, expansions, tweetFields, userFields)

 User lookup by ID